 02. Records of Tests.
-When any cattle, domestic bison, swine, or domestic cervidae are tested for brucellosis a complete test record shall be made and the record shall be shown on an official brucellosis test form provided by the Administrator.
-The test form shall be completely filled out, including the following information:
+When any cattle, domestic bison, swine, or domestic cervidae are tested for brucellosis a complete test record shall be made and the record shall be shown on an official electronic brucellosis test form provided by the Administrator.

-(3-31-22)

-a.
-The name and address of the owner and the location of the animals at the time of test.
-(3-31-22)

-b.
-The name and signature of the person conducting the test.
-(3-31-22)

-c.
-Individual identification number of each animal and the registration name and number of each purebred animal.
-(3-31-22)

-d.
-Age of each animal.
-(3-31-22)

-e.
-Sex of each animal.
-(3-31-22)

-f.
-Breed of each animal.
-(3-31-22)

-g.
-Species of animals tested.
-(3-31-22)

-h.
-Vaccination status, including the vaccination tattoo for each vaccinated animal.
-(3-31-22)

-i.
-Test results, if a brucellosis test has been performed, for each animal.
-(3-31-22)

-j.
-Date sample was collected for testing.
-(3-31-22)

 03. Interstate Movement.
 All test eligible cattle and domestic bison exported from Idaho shall be tested negative for brucellosis within thirty (30) days prior to the interstate movement if required by the state of destination, or if the cattle or domestic bison are being moved from a DSA.
 (3-31-22)

-04. Dairy Herds.
-Brucellosis ring tests shall be conducted on all dairy herds at least once every six (6) months.
-(3-31-22)

-029. Brucellosis Emergency.

-In order to prevent the re-establishment of brucellosis infection in cattle, domestic bison, swine or domestic cervidae in the state, the Director may declare an animal health emergency.
-(3-31-22)

-01. Brucellosis in Idaho.
-The Director may declare a brucellosis emergency in the event brucellosis is diagnosed in any cattle, domestic bison, swine or domestic cervidae in Idaho.
-(3-31-22)

-02. Brucellosis in Adjacent Area.
-The Director may declare a brucellosis emergency in the event that brucellosis is discovered in areas in or outside the state that could result in transmission of brucellosis to Idaho cattle, domestic bison, swine, or domestic cervidae.
-(3-31-22)

-03. Infected Herd(s) to Be Condemned and Depopulated.
-Pursuant to the provisions of Section 25-212, Idaho Code, animals and herds found to be infected with brucellosis shall be condemned and completely depopulated or slaughtered.
-(3-31-22)

 030. Brucellosis Indemnity.

-Owners of animals that are condemned and depopulated because of brucellosis shall be indemnified for such animals, and for reasonable costs of disposal and cleaning and disinfection in accordance with the provisions of this chapter, except as provided in Section 031.
+Owners of animals that are condemned and depopulated because of brucellosis shall be indemnified for such animals, based upon appraised value, less federal indemnity and salvage value, and for reasonable actual costs of disposal and cleaning and disinfection in accordance with the provisions of this chapter, except as provided in Section 031.
 (3-31-22)

-01. Indemnity Payments.
-Payments shall be based upon the appraised value, less federal indemnity and salvage value for the animals.
-(3-31-22)

 02. Time Limit for Slaughter.
 Payment of indemnity shall be made under Section 030 for animals destroyed because of brucellosis, only if the animals are shipped to slaughter or die otherwise within fifteen (15) days after the date of individual identification and tagging, except that the appropriate veterinarian in charge, for reasons satisfactory to him, may extend the period to thirty (30) days and the Deputy Administrator, Veterinary Services, for reasons satisfactory to him may extend it beyond thirty (30) days.
 (3-31-22)

 03. Reactors That Die.
-Indemnity may be paid on brucellosis reactors that die before being sent to slaughter provided: (3-31-22)
+Indemnity may be paid on brucellosis reactors that die before being sent to slaughter provided the reactors have been appraised and identified and die within fifteen (15) days from date of appraisal and written verification of the official ID of the dead carcass is provided by a state or federal animal health official : (3-31-22)